Doctor of Philosophy in Social Work

 The program allows students to develop a coherent program of study with opportunities to pursue their own scholarly interests.
 These interests are pursued through a core social work curriculum, a concentration (sociology, psychology, education, or public health) and a social work focal area (e.g., family violence).
 Students may take focal area courses in any college or department at the University of Iowa.
 The median time to complete the degree is four years.

 The School of Social Work provides a supportive environment with substantial opportunities for mentoring and interaction with faculty members.
-Throughout Ph.D. studies at the University of Iowa, the school assists students in developing a program of study based on their unique educational and career goals.
-There are many opportunities to work closely with faculty members in a mentoring environment.
-In the first year, students complete a mentored research practicum with a faculty member and a mentored in-class teaching experience.
-During the second year, students choose a faculty member to guide them through the comprehensive examination and dissertation process.
+Throughout the PhD program, the school assists students in developing a program of study based on their unique educational and career goals.
+There are many opportunities to work closely with faculty members.
+In the first two years, students complete a mentored research practicum with a faculty member and a mentored in-class teaching practicum.
+During the second year, students choose a faculty member to guide them through the comprehensive examination and dissertation processes.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Doctor of Philosophy in social work, visit the UI General Catalog.